 View the amended Program Year 2019 Annual Action Plan from the City of Beaverton.
 This action plan is being amended to prepare for and respond to COVID-19.
 The public comment period is from May 1, 2020 to May 5, 2020 at 5 p.m.

 View the amended 2015-2019 Citizen Participation Plan and Consolidated Plan that allows the City of Beaverton to use a five day public comment period (instead of the traditional 30 day public comment period) to swiftly prepare for and respond to COVID-19.

 Response to COVID-19

 Due to COVID-19 closures and economic impacts, city staff are exploring different funding avenues for emergency rent, utility, and mortgage assistance for Beaverton residents.
-On March 17, 2020 the Mayor and Council passed a moratorium on evictions for six months.
+On March 17, 2020 the Mayor and Council passed a moratorium on evictions.
 The state of Oregon has also issued a moratorium on evictions through September 30, 2020.
 More details about rent assistance options and additional resources.
 This moratorium prevents no cause evictions and evictions issued based on late rent.
 During this time it is unlawful for landlords to award late rent penalties as well.
 Starting on October 1, 2020 tenants will have six months to pay back any rent owed from March-September 2020.
 Please check back regularly for additional updates on COVID-19 related relief for Beaverton residents.
 Learn more about the residential moratorium on evictions.